-Chondromalacia patella is defined by knee pain and tenderness, usually in the front or side area along with a grinding sensation in the joint.
+Chondromalacia patella causes knee pain and tenderness, usually in the front or side area along with a grinding sensation in the joint.
 The condition is prevalent among teenagers and young adults, women and athletes who engage in sports that places excessive strain on the knee joint.

-The condition is generally brought about by overuse or from abnormal force on the joint, usually from injuries or trauma.
+The condition is generally due to overuse or from abnormal force on the joint, usually from injuries or trauma.
 In some cases, it can develop if the patella is in the incorrect alignment.